The Story Goes...

 and David Gates."

 By the dawn of the 1970s, Don brought his soulful vocals and guitar riffs to Leon Russell's band and album Leon Russell and the Shelter People, which included Don and Leon’s classic song, "Stranger in a Strange Land."
 Leon's all-star band, including Don (a.k.a.
-"The Gentle Giant"), then joined Joe Cocker to form the celebrated Mad Dogs and Englishmen troupe, whose performances were seen and heard in concerts around the world, on film, and now on CDs and DVDs.
+"The Gentle Giant"), then joined Joe Cocker to form the celebrated Mad Dogs and Englishmen troupe, whose performances can be seen and heard on film, DVDs, CDs, and online.

 At that time, the specter of famine was rising in the region of Bangladesh (near India) as a war for independence was escalating during 1971.
 Legendary sitarist and composer Ravi Shankar, a native son of the region, told Beatle George Harrison of the plight.
 In response, George organized the groundbreaking charity concert for hunger relief, The Concert for Bangladesh, attended by more than 40,000 at Madison Square Garden in New York City.
 Joining George and Ravi were some friends—Bob Dylan, Eric Clapton, Leon Russell, Ringo Starr, Billy Preston, and others who donated their talent.
 Also invited to appear, Don contributed his signature guitar and vocals, which are included on the re-released album and DVD that preserve "that righteous day" in rock 'n' roll history.